Overwear/Project_Exploring_eBay_Car_Sales_Data/README.md

 * remove outlier data that skewed the dataset
 * analyze aggregate columns to view relationships and patterns.
 * created data series and data frames from subsets of the dataset

+## Notes
+You will need to download the jupyter notebook to run and view the markdown correctly.
+The markdown in jupyter notebook does not transfer well to github's markdown.